-Join us March 22nd as we discuss what the challenges are that Christianity faces in a 21st century America.
+On March 22nd, 2018 we discussed what challenges Christianity faces in a 21st century America with a group of distinguished panelists.

-Join the Rumi Forum and faith leaders to discuss the challenges and lessons of Christianity in America.
-On March 22nd, panelists will present their own narratives and facilitate strategical interfaith applications for the community.
-Speakers include Joel Rainey, lead pastor of Covenant Church in Shepherdstown West Virginia, Brian Hamilton, co-pastor of Westminister DC and former professor of sociology in addition to Patrick Carolan, executive director of the Franciscan Action Network and co-founder of the Global Catholic Climate Movement.
-The event will be moderated by William Dinges who will be sharing his expertise on religion in America.
+Rumi Forum and faith leaders discussed the challenges and lessons of Christianity in America.
+On March 22nd, panelists presented their own narratives and facilitated strategical interfaith applications for the community.
+Speakers included Joel Rainey, lead pastor of Covenant Church in Shepherdstown West Virginia, Brian Hamilton, co-pastor of Westminister DC and former professor of sociology in addition to Patrick Carolan, executive director of the Franciscan Action Network and co-founder of the Global Catholic Climate Movement.
+The event was moderated by William Dinges who shared his expertise in religion in America.

 Joel Rainey, lead pastor of Covenant Church in Shepherdstown West Virginia, located in the tri-state area of Maryland, West Virginia, and the NOVA/Washington DC area.
 The author of three books, Dr. Rainey is a former missionary and evangelical denominational executive with intercultural experience on 5 continents.
 He has led efforts to plant more than 100 new evangelical churches in the US and around the world.
 He lives in Shepherdstown with his wife Amy and their three children.